pmendizabal98/Air-Pollution-Project-Python-SQL-/README.md

 ## Overview

-Using Python scripts,  the dataset was cropped to reduce its size, followed by a thorough cleaning process.
-Subsequently, a Python script was employed to populate the cleaned dataset into a database.
+Using Python scripts,  the dataset was cropped to reduce its size (crop.py), followed by a thorough cleaning process (clean.py).
+Subsequently, a Python script was employed to populate the cleaned dataset into a database. (populate.py)

 ## SQL Queries